-Measurement errors and concepts of

-sensitivity/accuracy/resolution/accuracy/bias/random error

-/ calibration standards / interference / noise

-Optical sensors - CCD and CMOS image sensors

-Microelectromechanical sensors - types, manufacturing

-processes, simulation and design, check

-Sensor interface circuits and their physical

-implementations

-Learning Outcomes The students will:

-Be able to analyse and distinguish different types of

-sensors for the same physical phenomenon.

-Learn advanced circuit concepts for interfacing with

-these sensors.

-Analyse advanced concepts of at least two different

-sensor systems.

-Assessment method Final written exam (2 hours) - 100% of the grade

-Literature Will be announced within the first lecture.
+Learning Outcomes Physical quantities and their measurement Measurement errors and concepts of sensitivity/accuracy/resolution/accuracy/bias/random error / calibration standards / interference / noise Optical sensors - CCD and CMOS image sensors Microelectromechanical sensors - types, manufacturing processes, simulation and design, check Sensor interface circuits and their physical implementations The students will: Learning Outcomes Be able to analyse and distinguish different types of sensors for the same physical phenomenon.
+Learn advanced circuit concepts for interfacing with these sensors.
+Analyse advanced concepts of at least two different A a a a a a a a a a a a a a a a a a a a sensor systems.
+Assessment method Final written exam (2 hours) - 100% of the grade Literature Will be announced within the first lecture.
 Böhm, M.: Microelectronics; Script